Seli 1: Removal

 The piecemeal dismantling of the wreck was still under way in April 2011.
 A SAMSA spokesman stated they intended weakening the hull with explosives and that with the help of winter storms the vessel should be gone by the end of 2012.

 On the night of Friday 31 August 2012 an oil slick was spotted on the coast, fouling nearby beaches and oiling hundreds of seabirds.
 It is suspected that rough seas caused the wreck to shift resulting in a kilometer-long oil slick that washed up on the beach.
 The Koeberg nuclear power station was placed on alert due to the proximity of the spill to its intake basin.

-The Department of Transport announced a removal operation that would cost the taxpayer R40 million, to be managed by the South African Maritime Safety Authority.
-According to a departmental spokesman the removal should be completed by the winter of 2013.
+The Department of Transport announced a removal operation that would cost the taxpayer R40 million, to be managed by the South African Maritime Safety Authority, which was completed by the March of 2013.

+The removal operation disposed of the wreckage by cutting the wreckage into smaller pieces, which would expedite the wreckage's collapse, and dispersion on the sea floor.

+Marker Buoy

+In 2015, The Coastal Management Department collaborated with Blue-Cape and Viking Safety Equipment, anchoring a marker buoy on the wreckage's shallowest point.
+This was to alert the users of the water of the sunken ship, which could possibly be a hazard.